googleapis/google-cloud-java/google-cloud-compute/README.md

 ```

 #### Creating a virtual machine instance
-An Google Compute Engine instance is a virtual machine (VM) hosted on Google's infrastructure.
+A Google Compute Engine instance is a virtual machine (VM) hosted on Google's infrastructure.
 An
-instance can be created given it's identity, a machine type, one boot disk and a network interface.
+instance can be created given its identity, a machine type, one boot disk and a network interface.
 In this code snippet, we will create a virtual machine instance in the default network using as a
 boot disk the disk we have just created and assigning to it the just created IP address.